Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/04-bootstrap/README.md

 # Import bootstrap

-In this demo we will install and configure parcel to import the well known [Bootstrap](https://getbootstrap.com/) CSS library.
+In this demo, we will install and configure vite to import the well known [Bootstrap](https://getbootstrap.com/) CSS library.

-We start from sample _03 SASS_.
+📌 We start from sample `03-sass`.

 # Steps to build it